-Family members of EU and Swiss citizens who are covered by Directive 2004/38/EC (see Part III) are exempted from the requirement to produce travel medical insurance.
-This exemption is in line with the exemption of this category of persons from filling in field no. 33 of the application form.
+Family members of EU citizens who are covered by Directive 2004/38/EC and Swiss citizens (see Part III) are exempted from the requirement to present travel medical insurance.
+This exemption is in line with the exemption of this category of persons from filling in field no. 32 of the application form.